tmaretteKTH/nerf_wasp/README.md

 ## 2. Repository Structure

-The repository is organised as follow:
+The repository is organised as follows:

 ```
 nerf_wasp/